Do you tend to handpick the artists that you specifically work with?

 It seems like many of the challenges of touring are related to finance, organising issues and time management.
 Most of these issues end up getting solved, but what are the mistakes that have seriously damaged a tour in your experience?
 And do you think the challenges of tour managing include securing a job in the field, career advancements, and personal financial stability?

 I’ve never made a mistake that’s seriously damaged a tour, though I suppose that depends upon your definition of “seriously damaged”.
 I’ve made plenty that have caused problems, most of which I’ve been able to fix on my own without anyone else noticing.
 I’ve made others which have seriously damaged my bank balance, like booking nine flights to Berlin, forgetting I did it and booking them again a week later.
 I also once flew a band into Manchester for a festival, on the wrong day.
-Genius.
+That was pretty embarrassing.

 Did you ever find yourself in a position of needing a break from tour managing because of stress and poor working conditions?